CodeCoreYVR/homework_nov_2018_demo/README.md

-# Homework Assignment for Tam Kbeili - Nov 2018 Bootcamp
+# Homework Assignment for Tam Kbeili - November 2018 Bootcamp

 This repo contains the homework assignments for Tam Kbeili for the November 2018 Bootcamp.

 ## Box It Script – Week 1
-Please see my homework in `box_it_script` folder
+Please see my homework in the `box_it_script` folder